-Voice Command Button UconnectTM Phone - If Equipped
+Voice Command Button Uconnect[TM] Phone - If Equipped

 Press this button to operate the UconnectTM Phone feature (if equipped).
-Refer to "Voice Command" in the UconnectTM User Manual located on the DVD for further details.
+Refer to "UconnectTM Phone" in "Understanding The Features If Your Vehicle".

-If your vehicle is not equipped with or this feature is not available on your vehicle, a "Not Equipped With Uconnect" message will display on the radio screen.
+If your vehicle is not equipped with or this feature is not available on your vehicle, a "Not Equipped With Uconnect Phone" message will display on the radio screen.

-Phone Button Uconnect $^{\text{TM}}$ Phone - If Equipped

-Press this button to operate the UconnectTM Phone feature (if equipped).
-Refer to "UconnectTM Phone" in the UconnectTM User Manual located on the DVD for further details.
+Phone Button Uconnect[TM] Phone - If Equipped Press this button to operate the Uconnect[TM] Phone feature (if equipped).
+Refer to "Uconnect[TM] Phone" in "Understanding The Features If Your Vehicle".

-If your vehicle is not equipped with or this feature is not available on your vehicle, a "Not Equipped With Uconnect" message will display on the radio screen.
+If your vehicle is not equipped with or this feature is not available on your vehicle, a "Not Equipped With Uconnect Phone" message will display on the radio screen.